xcube-dev/xcube/docs/source/storeconv.md

 This section explains various identifiers used by the xcube data store framework and defines their format.

 In the DataStore framework, identifiers are used to denote data sources, data stores, and data accessors.
-Data store, data opener, and data writer identifiers are used to register the component as an extension in a package's plugin.py.
+Data store, data opener, and data writer identifiers are used to register the component as extension in a package's plugin.py.
-Identifiers MUST be unambiguous within the scope of the data store.
+Identifiers MUST be unambiguous in the scope of the data store.
 They SHOULD be unambiguous across the entirety of data stores.

 There are no further restrictions for data source and data store identifiers.